 We’ve all heard of polar bears and grizzly bears, but if you had to guess which one was the more dangerous species, what answer would you give?
-The truth is, with climates rapidly changing there have been showdowns that pit polar bears vs. grizzly bears and one of the species has come out on top.
+The truth is, with climates rapidly changing there have been showdowns that pit polar bears vs. grizzly bears, and one of the species has come out on top.
 Let’s dive into the differences between polar bears and grizzly bears and then see which one of these animals is the top dog in a fight.

 Polar Bear vs. Grizzly Bear

 Polar bears and grizzly bears are both mammals in the Ursidae family.
-They’re both extremely large bears, although polars bears take the crown of being the largest bear species.
+They’re both extremely large bears, although polar bears take the crown of being the largest bear species.
 In fact, polar bears stand out in a number of ways:

 - Polar bears are generally more aggressive than grizzly bears.
 Example: in the northerly Norwegian islands of Svalbard, there is a significant polar bear population.
 They’re aggressive enough that when outside settlements it’s mandatory to carry firearms to scare off polar bears.

 - Polar bears have higher metabolisms: Here’s a shocking fact, grizzly bears don’t eat much meat.
-Just 10% of their diet is is meat as they prefer berries and flowering plants.
+Just 10% of their diet is meat as they prefer berries and flowering plants.
 Compare this to polar bears who almost exclusively eat meat.

 - Polar bears don’t hibernate: Grizzly bears will fatten up for long winter hibernations.
-Polar bears welcome the harshest winter conditions and continue hunting year round.
+Polar bears welcome the harshest winter conditions and continue hunting year-round.

 Add it up and you have polar bears being more aggressive, eating almost a diet almost exclusively composed of meat while grizzly bears forage berries, and hunting through the worst of the winter while grizzly bears nap away.